4d/docs/website/translated_docs/fr/Project/documentation.md

     </td>

     <td>
-      HTML comment.
+      Commentaire HTML.
 Used in priority as the method description in the <a href="#viewing-documentation-in-the-code-editor">code editor tips</a>
     </td>
   </tr>